lokidev/world_management/Database/README.md

 This is a demo application created to show how  SQL Server can operate in a DevOps scenario where an application developer can check in code to GitHub and then trigger a build in Red Hat Open Shift to deploy the changes automatically as pods (containers).
 This demo was first shown at the Nordic Infrastructure Conference (NIC) 2017 in Oslo, Norway on Feb 3, 2017.
 This demo application is notable for showing a few things:

 * An entrypoint CMD which executes a import-data.sh script at runtime to use sqlcmd to execute a .sql script to create a database and populate initial schema into it.
-* The import-data.sh script also uses bcp to bulk import the data found in the Sample.csv file.
+* The import-data.sh script also uses bcp to bulk import the data found in the World.csv file.
 * A simple node application that acts as a web service to get the data out of the SQL Server database using FOR JSON auto to automatically format the data into JSON and return it in the response.

 **IMPORTANT:** This project has been tested with SQL Server v.Next version CTP 1.4 (March 17, 2017 release).